awsdocs/amazon-personalize-developer-guide/doc_source/creating-a-solution-version.md

 Training is complete when the `status` is `ACTIVE`\.

 Now that you have created a solution version, evaluate it using metrics supplied by Amazon Personalize\.
-For more information, see [Step 4: Evaluating the Solution Version](working-with-training-metrics.md)\.
+For more information, see [Step 4: Evaluating a Solution Version](working-with-training-metrics.md)\.

 ## Creating a Solution Version \(AWS Python SDK\)<a name="create-solution-version-sdk"></a>